 She quickly developed the picturesque property near the small village of Pensford (near Bristol) into a licensed Quarantine Station (all dogs going into England or Australia had to be kept in quarantine a minimum of 12 months) which was separate from her small breeding facility.

-Meg's fine sense of business and understanding of what dog owners need also led to the development of a complex Import-Export business.
+Meg's fine sense of business and understanding of what dog owners need also led to the development of a complex Import-Export business when there were such strict import restrictions.
 The professional staff safely and efficiently moves animals around the world whilst Meg will be seen at the Overhill Trade Stand where everyone comes to visit and purchase unique products while at the shows.
 If she thinks of something that dog people need, often before they have realized they need it, Meg will have it sewn, built, or manufactured!

 Meg bought her first German Shepherd when she was 15 and bred her first litter only two years later.
 Interested in everything about dogs, she trained GSDs with Bristol Dog Training Society, and typical of Meg, she went on to become an instructor.

-She continues to breed GSDs, supplying police and prison dog handlers and working trials enthusiasts.
-She is the breeder of a Working Trials Champion, the Prison Service National Champion, and a UK Police Dog Action of the Year award winner.
+She breeds show and working GSDs, supplying police and prison dog handlers and working trials enthusiasts.
+Meg Purnell-Carpenter is the breeder of a Working Trials Champion, the Prison Service National Champion, and a UK Police Dog Action of the Year award winner.
 In 1999 one of her homebred German Shepherds won the title of Police National Champion.
-To put this in perspective, it would be rather like winning the Top Place Obedience, Working, Schutzhund and Service titles for the year - all with the same dog!
+To put this in perspective, it would be like winning the Top Place Obedience, Working, Schutzhund and Service titles for the year - all with the same dog!
 It is no wonder the Overhill “working” bloodline is eagerly sought by international police agencies.

 Her greatest love became the Akita when she accepted into the quarantine block two O’BJ dogs en route to Australia.
-She fell in love with the breed and then imported two bitches from the same kennel, her much–loved O’BJ White Hope and the bitch she credits with being the foundation of the Overhill Akitas, Am.
+She fell in love with the breed and then imported two bitches from the same kennel.
+Her much–loved O’BJ White Hope and the bitch she credits with being the foundation of the Overhill Akitas, Am.
 Ch.
-O’BJ Sachette No Okii Yubi, dam of the first UK bred litter.
+O’BJ Sachette No Okii Yubi is dam of the first UK bred Akita litter.

 Meg has bred Champions in eight countries and was thrilled when she was able to attend the world conference on Akitas in 1998.
 She has since been invited to attend for a second time.
 She served as Chairman of the British Japanese Akita Association and as one of the first and certainly the most knowledgeable on the breed in her country, she published a book on Akita bloodlines which was a tremendous reference source for all Akita fanciers.